jeanc18rlos/dental-vip-cms/src/pages/en/specialties/dental-implants/index.md

     factor in Advanced Implantology is the restorative aspect.</b> If the prosthesis that is then placed on the implant is not well designed, the harmful forces generated by chewing will inevitably lead to its failure.
-Hence the importance and necessity of MULTIDISCIPLINARY TREATMENT in oral rehabilitation with osseointegrated dental implants. <b>In our clinic the second phase of the treatment or prosthetic phase is always in charge of the Prosthodontics Specialist Dentist</b>, since no one better than him is able to handle the complicated principles and foundations of occlusion physiology, that is to say, in the way that implant and prosthesis should
+Hence the importance and necessity of MULTIDISCIPLINARY TREATMENT in Oral Rehabilitation with Osseointegrated Dental Implants. <b>In our clinic the second phase of the treatment or prosthetic phase is always in charge of the Prosthodontics Specialist Dentist</b>, since no one better than him is able to handle the complicated principles and foundations of occlusion physiology, that is to say, in the way that implant and prosthesis should